NVIDIA/gontainer/README_NEW.md

 ## Features

+- 🎯 Automatic dependency injection based on function signatures.
+- ✨ Super simple interface to register and run services.
-- 🚀 Lazy dependencies instantiation with automatic dependency injection.
+- 🚀 Lazy service creation only when actually needed.
-- 🛠 Automatic injection of dependencies for service factories, avoiding manual fetch through container API.
-- 🔄 Automatic reverse-to-instantiation order for service termination to ensure proper resource release and shutdown.
+- 🔄 Lifecycle management with proper cleanup in reverse order.
-- 🤖 Clean and tested implementation based on reflection and generics.
-No external dependencies.
+- 🤖 Clean and tested implementation using reflection and generics.
+- 🧩 No external packages, no code generation, zero dependencies.

 ## Quick Start